khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/advanced/data.md

 ---
 title: Importing and Exporting Data
 sidebar_position: 3
-description: The `OpenBBUserData` folder is where files are saved when they are created from within the OpenBB Terminal, like exports and generated reports.
+description: The `OpenBBUserData` folder is where files are saved when they are created from within the Finance Analysis, like exports and generated reports.
 It is also where user-generated files are stored.
 keywords: [export, import, data, excel, xlsx, csv, json, png, pdf, jpg, openbbuserdata, terminal, user, data, presets, screener, portfolio, styles, themes]
 ---
 ## The OpenBBUserData Folder

-The `OpenBBUserData` folder is where files are saved when they are created from within the OpenBB Terminal, like exports and generated reports.
+The `OpenBBUserData` folder is where files are saved when they are created from within the Finance Analysis, like exports and generated reports.
 It is also where user-generated files are stored, such as:

 - Screener presets
 - Portfolio files